 Thread the marinated steak onto skewers.
 Soak wooden skewers for at least 10 minutes before grilling to help prevent burning.

-Grill over medium-high heat, turning every 3 to 4 minutes.
-Total time is usually 10โ15 minutes, depending on the size of the cubes and your preferred doneness.
+Grill the beef kabobs (steak skewers) over medium-high heat, turning every 3 to 4 minutes.
+The total time is usually 10–15 minutes, depending on the size of the cubes and your preferred level of doneness.

 - Tougher cuts?
 Go up to 8 hours.